-The Collier County Solid & Hazardous Waste Management Department is one of the pioneers in landfill reclamation projects in the country.
+The Collier County Solid & Hazardous Waste Management Division is one of the pioneers in landfill reclamation projects in the country.
 The idea of reclamation of Cells 1 and 2 at the Collier County Landfill was first conceived in the mid 1980s when a pilot test initiated in 1986 was believed to be the first planned landfill reclamation project in the United States.
 Cells 1 and 2 were unlined disposal areas, comprising approximately 32 acres, located near the northeast corner of the Collier County Landfill.
 These two cells were filled with solid waste from 1976 through 1979, and subsequently closed by the County and covered with a soil cap.

 As part of the the long term solid waste management strategy, Collier County started exploring various alternatives for reusing Cells 1 and 2.
 In 1991, the U.S. Environmental Protection Agency (EPA) selected the reclamation of Cells 1 and 2 as a demonstration project for the Municipal Solid Waste Innovative Technology Evaluation (MITE) program.
 The main objectives for the reclamation of Cells 1 and 2 included: